 So, what do we do?
 We can not keep using plastic as it is not sustainable, we have heard that most of the paper ones are not recyclable.
 I have heard that you can get pasta ones but personally have not seen these.
 The only viable option I can see is to switch to reusable metal ones.
-The come in all sorts of sizes and colours and i’m sure there is something suitable for everyone out there.
+They come in all sorts of sizes and colours and I’m sure there is something suitable for everyone out there.

 I have found a few options on Amazon, there are of course lots of other places you can buy reusable straws from.
 These are just some of the options available that will move you towards your plastic free life.